 The ability to communicate effectively is the skill most associated with professional and personal success and satisfaction.
 Understanding how to manage conflict, persuade others, and articulate complex ideas simply and clearly --- and to be able to do so across communication media --- is fundamental to creating a fulfilling career in any field.

-The MA program in communication is designed to provide professionals with advanced training in the theory and practice of communication, preparing them for success in their careers and a dynamic job market.
+The MA program in communication provides advanced training in communication skills and competencies for working professionals, preparing them for success in their careers and a dynamic job market.

 At a Glance: program details